Call Us @ (617) 357-5255

 Potting

-Roughly every two years, you’ll need to repot the Split Leaf or Swiss Cheese plant, so it continues growing.
+Roughly every two years, you’ll need to report the Split Leaf or Swiss Cheese plant so it continues growing.
 These plants outgrow their current pot every couple of years.
 You’ll want to upgrade to a slightly wider and deeper pot to offer it the extra space.

 We recommend using pots made from terracotta or clay, as they offer the plant extra airflow and drainage.
 The main thing to look for is that the pot has drainage holes.